Dry Ice Experiments - Feedback from our Visitors

 That's a good way to do it.
 Wait for the soft drink to go "flat", then measure the volume produced.

 Submit your own Dry Ice Experiment Feedback.
-Your comments
+Your comments and suggestions

 are greatly appreciated.